-Employees will start each workday at the same time between the hours of 7:00 and 8:00 AM.
+Employees will coordinate their work schedules with their Supervisor or Department Director.
 Departments which operate 7 days a week, 24 hours a day, may assign employees specific work hours and days.
 A detailed discussion of the work hours and schedules is included the Employee Handbook.